Nonlinear reconstruction of features in the primordial power spectrum from large-scale structure: Methodology

-where $k$ is the comoving wavenumber, $A_s$ and $n_s$ are respectively the scalar amplitude and spectral index with the pivot scale given by $k_{\ast} = 0.05 \ \rm Mpc^{-1}$. {Motivated by \citet{Ballardini:2019tuc},} we {consider} three wiggled models which share the same form of oscillatory features, {of which} the featured primordial power spectrum is expressed as
+where $k$ is the comoving wavenumber, $A_s$ and $n_s$ are respectively the scalar amplitude and spectral index with the pivot scale given by $k_{\ast} = 0.05 \ \rm Mpc^{-1}$. \Yuhao{To explore whether the nonlinear reconstruction algorithm \Baojiu{employed in this paper can lead to improvements compared with} the unreconstructed cases in \citet{Ballardini:2019tuc}, we consider \Yuhaonew{four} wiggled models that are based on the template of the sharp feature model \citep{2019BAAS...51c..98S}, i.e., oscillations in linear $k$, given by}

-where $A$, $\omega$ and $\phi$ are respectively the amplitude, frequency and phase of the oscillation, $m$ is the power of the comoving wavenumber $k$.
+where $A$, $\omega$ and $\phi$ are respectively the amplitude, frequency and phase of the oscillation.
+We extend the sharp feature model by introducing $m$ for a particular purpose explained later; when $m=1$, Eq.~(\ref{eq:2.2}) is related to the Eq.~(2.1) in \citet{Ballardini:2019tuc}.

 Note that even if the primordial features exist, they could be more complicated than any phenomenological models that we are currently using.
-For now, we cannot determine the precise form of the features, thus we aim at something narrow, which is assuming that we know the functional form and verifying if reconstruction can improve the accuracy of finding the feature parameters.
+For now, we cannot determine the precise form of the features, thus we aim at something narrow, which is assuming that we know the functional form and verifying if \Yuhao{nonlinear} reconstruction can improve the accuracy of \Baojiunew{measuring} the feature parameters.

-The oscillation parameters of the four models are listed in Table~\ref{tab1}.
-The initial oscillations of {the} three wiggled models are shown in the red dashed lines in the right panel of Fig.~\ref{fig:1}{, where we have presented the difference between $P_{\rm w}$ and $P_{\rm nw}$}.
-Within our {interested} range of scales, $k = (0.05-0.5) \ h \rm Mpc^{-1}$, Model 1 has three peaks, Model 2 and Model 3 have only two peaks.
-The first peak of Model 2 is chosen to be on a smaller scale than that of Model 1.
-The two peaks of Model 3 are at the same position as the first and third peaks of Model 1.
-By comparing the reconstructed wiggles of the three wiggled models later, we would be able to comprehend the effect of the reconstruction method on different scales.
+The oscillation parameters of the \Yuhaonew{five} models are listed in Table~\ref{tab1}. \Yuhaonew{Note that the frequencies of the wiggled models here are in units of ${\rm Mpc}^m$ due to $m$ introduced above}.
+The initial oscillations of {the} \Yuhaonew{four} wiggled models are shown in the red dashed lines in the right panel of Fig.~\ref{fig:1}{, where we have presented the difference between $P_{\rm w}^{\rm \Yuhao{ini}}$ and $P_{\rm nw}^{\rm \Yuhao{ini}}$}.
+Within our {interested} range of scales, $k = (0.05-0.5) \ h \rm Mpc^{-1}$, \Yuhaonew{Model 1 has the first peak at the smallest scale, followed by Model 2 and Model 3, {the frequency used in Model 3 is the same as BAO frequency}.
+Model 4 is particularly adopted to have the first two peaks at the same positions of the first and third peaks of Model 2.
+The reason why this special model is designed will be explained in Section \ref{sec:4.2}.} By comparing the reconstructed wiggles of the \Yuhaonew{four} wiggled models later, we would be able to comprehend the effect of the \Yuhao{nonlinear} reconstruction method on different scales.